andreyvit/dreamopt.js/README.md

 * `options.customTags` is a hash with custom tag handlers
 * `options.error(err)` is a function that handles syntax error, the default one prints `err.message` and exits
 * `options.help(usage)` is a function that handles `--help`, the default one prints `usage` and exits
+* `options.loadCommandSyntax(command)` is a function that returns the subcommand syntax for the given command

 Specification format